grant-king/ML_progress/log.md

 **Today's Progress:** Continued with third Django tutorial at simpleisbetterthancomplex.

 **Thoughts:** This segment is covering how Django handles URL routing and how to use tests.

+Day 76: September 16, 2018

+**Today's Progress:** Initial stages of planning project.

+**Thoughts:** Thinking to make an OCR application that can read titles of movies from picture of a collection and add each to an online service that keeps track of purchased titles.

 <!---

 Day x: September x, 2018